Surekha Sikri: Early life and background

 Sikri belonged to Uttar Pradesh and she spent her childhood in Almora and Nainital.
 At the beginning of her career, she attended Aligarh Muslim University, Aligarh.
 Later, she graduated from the National School of Drama (NSD) in 1971, and worked with the NSD Repertory Company for over a decade before shifting base to Mumbai.
 Surekha Sikri was the recipient of 1989 Sangeet Natak Akademi Award.

 Personal life and death

-Her father was in the Air Force and her mother was a teacher.
+Her father was in the Indian Air Force and her mother was a teacher.
 She was married to Hemant Rege and she has a son, Rahul Sikri, who lives in Mumbai and works as an artist.
 Her husband, Hemant Rege, died due to heart failure on 20 October 2009.

 Noted actor Naseeruddin Shah is her former brother-in-law, as his first marriage was with her step-sister Manara Sikri, also known as Parveen Murad.
 She is their daughter, Heeba Shah's, maternal aunt.
 Heeba acted as the younger version of her aunt's character, Dadisa in the television serial Balika Vadhu.

 Sikri died on 16 July 2021 at the age of 76 of a cardiac arrest in Mumbai.
 She had been suffering from the complications of two previous brain strokes.